Parrot Farm in Kfar Hess – Full Guide

 Selling Parrots

 Parrot Farm sells parrots, including Jaco, cockatoo, Ara, and Eclectus.
-If you are interested, contact the farm using the contact information above.
+If interested, use the contact information above to contact the farm.

 The Parrots

-When entering the parrot farm, you pass through the store, and in front of you will see a room with free parrots.
+When entering the parrot farm, you will see a room with free parrots to your left.
 For many people, this is the main attraction.
-Beyond parrots that you can hold, there are tiny chicks and different explanatory stands (so maybe you will not receive explanations, but you can read and find out new things).
+Beyond parrots that you can hold and feed with nuts, there are tiny chicks.

 Ara Parrot